What are pronouns, and why do they matter?

 It’s understandable you might mess up, especially as you first get used to asking for, rather than assuming, pronouns.
 If you do, the best way to handle it is to briefly acknowledge your mistake and move on.
 When we repeatedly “deadname”(refer to or address someone by a name they no longer use) or misgender (refer to or address someone with the wrong pronouns), even if unintentionally, we harm that person by ignoring their identity.
 This behavior can also risk outing someone’s trans identity and can put them at risk of further harm.

-At Utica College, we strive to use language that is inclusive to everyone by honoring true pronouns, names, and titles.
+At Utica University, we strive to use language that is inclusive to everyone by honoring true pronouns, names, and titles.

 Gender studies is an interdisciplinary academic field that draws on feminist, gender, and queer theories and scholarship to analyze the experiences, perspectives, and contributions of people in various cultural settings and time periods, including men, women, trans, intersexed, and gender nonconforming individuals.